localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 }
 ```

-You can give the above setup a run, by deploying your Serverless project and checking the Lambda function that has been created via our existing Serverless project:
+You can give the above setup a run by deploying your Serverless project and checking the Lambda function that has been created via our existing Serverless project:

 {{< command >}}
 $ npm run deploy